-I had a lie in next morning and after breakfast – Wendy had kept an egg for me – I had a walk round the grounds with Wendy who showed me her plans for her new project.
-She was very enthusiastic and was talking about having a stand at the local farmer’s market to sell her excess vegetables and fruit.
-I had thought she might go back to work after her children had become independent – she’d been a theatre sister, then a midwife.
-She’d often talked about going back so I was quite surprised of her new plans.
-She said she’d developed a passion for plants and now had no desire to go back to the rat race of nursing in any form.
-She was hoping to supplement their meagre pensions from produce from the small-holding.
+I had a lie in next morning and after breakfast – Wendy had kept an egg for me – I had a walk round the grounds with Wendy who showed me her plans for her expansion of the growing areas.
+She was very enthusiastic and was talking about taking a stand at the local farmer’s market to sell her excess vegetables and fruit.
+Apparently she’d developed a passion for plants and was hoping to supplement their income with produce from the small-holding.
+I had thought she might go back to work full time after us children had become independent – she’d been a midwife then a theatre sister – but she had decided hospital work was too stressful so all she did now was some part-time work as a health visitor.

-I hardly saw John, who was immersed in his Greenpeace project ,and Stanley had gone off on his bike to see friends.
-I helped Wendy dismantle the cowshed, cutting the timber into small enough planks to burn on their wood burner and had a little doze on the sofa.
+I hardly saw John, who was immersed in his Greenpeace project, and Stanley had gone off on his bike to see friends.
+I helped Wendy dismantle the cowshed, cutting the timber into small enough planks to burn on their wood burner and then had a little doze on the sofa.

 Delwyn and I had been best friends at school even though I was an English speaker and he was a Welsh speaker.
-That was still very much an issue in North Wales but we somehow managed to cut through it.
+Language was still very much an issue in North Wales but somehow we managed to get round it.
 Delwyn was a farmer’s son who had decided to stay on the farm and not to bother with college.
-His dad was against him going anyway as he wasn’t a well man; he had Parkinson’s and was gradually loosing his ability to do even simple jobs on the farm.
-It was rumoured that his dad had been a radical Welsh Nationalist in the 1960’s and that he’d been part of a group that set light to English-owned holiday cottages.
-Groups like that believed the English were colonising their country, destroying their way of life and wanted to drive them out.
-The English further enflamed the situation by trying to ban the Welsh language.
+His dad was against him going away anyway as he wasn’t a well man; the poor man had Parkinson’s and was gradually loosing his ability to do even simple jobs on the farm.
+It was rumoured that he had been a radical Welsh Nationalist in the 1960’s, part of a group that set light to English-owned holiday cottages.
+Groups like that believed the English were colonising their country, destroying their way of life and they wanted to drive them out.
+The English had to some extent created the situation by trying to ban the Welsh language.
 I never saw that side of his father though as he always went out of his way to make me welcome, as did his mum.

-We went to a pub in Caernarfon where they had a pool table.
-Three of Delwyn’s friends were already there when we arrived.
-I felt a bit of an outsider, especially as they all spoke in Welsh, and I was struggling to keep up with what was going on.
-Although I was taught mainly in Welsh I never became fluent and having lived in England for 3 years I was quite rusty.
-Fortunately I was a competent pool player and I was able to gain their respect with my skill.
-Actually I was by far the best player and the beer was good so I managed to have a cool time and I didn’t let their put-downs get to me.
+Del took me to a pub in Caernarfon where they had a pool table.
+Three of his friends were already there when we arrived and I felt a bit of an outsider, especially as they all spoke in Welsh.
+I was struggling to keep up with what was going on.
+Although I was taught mainly in Welsh I never became fluent and having lived in England for 3 years I had become quite rusty.
+Fortunately I was a competent pool player and I was able to gain the respect of these Welsh hillbillies with my skill on the table.
+In fact I was by far the best player and I didn’t let their put-downs get to me.
+Also the beer was good so all in all I managed to have a cool time.

-I didn’t have a chance to catch up with Delwyn’s news until we were on the way home.
+On the way home I had a chance to catch up with Delwyn’s news.

 “So how’s the farm?”